cdkrot/Mechanics/README.md

 ### Contibutors
 * cdkrot: main contibutor
-* T145: will not be committing to this repository as frequently, as he has primarily turned his attention to developing Magistics: http://www.minecraftforum.net/topic/2424249-/
+* T145: will not be committing to this repository as frequently, as he has primarily turned his attention to developing [Magistics](http://www.minecraftforum.net/topic/2424249-/).
+* kenzierocks: Secondary contributor, works on [Crystalix](http://www.minecraftforum.net/topic/2496310-) as well.
 * Want to become a contibutor?
 Contact me (cdkrot)!

 ## Latest News